Love the Way U Lie

-Love the Way U Lie is a 2020 Filipino comedy drama film directed by RC Delos Reyes, starring Alex Gonzaga and Xian Lim.
+Love the Way U Lie is a 2020 Philippine romantic comedy film directed by RC Delos Reyes, starring Alex Gonzaga and Xian Lim.
 The film was produced by Viva films and TinCan.

 The film was originally slated for theatrical release on April 11, 2020, and was due to part for one of the official film entries in the inaugural Metro Manila Summer Film Festival, but the festival was cancelled due to the COVID-19 pandemic.
 It was then released on August 20, 2020, on Netflix.

 Plot

 Nathan Torres (Xian Lim) was an online business designer who still fanatically grieved the demise of his wife Sara (Kylie Verzosa) one year prior.
 Stacey Likauko (Alex Gonzaga) is a psychic who told fortunes and sold Chinese knickknacks on Plaza Miranda.
 At the point when the two ran into each other, the soul of Sara would talk through Stacey to persuade Nathan to let her go and move on with their relationship.